secworks/aes_mask/README.md

 noise in sync with the AES functionality.
 A separate core that can work in parallel with AES and cause variance in power consumption.

-Basically the core implements the AES encipher pipeline.
+Basically the core implements parts of the AES encipher pipeline.
 But the key schedule is different.
 And the S-boxes used are different.
 The core operates in something akin to CBC mode and the key is transformed between next() calls.
 This *should* cause the noise to vary in between calls...
 Or is that bad?
 Not sure.
 Lets find out!

+## Implementation
+The core borrows the MixColumns And AddRoundKey operations from AES.
+The core borrows the 4-bit S-boxes from the [PRINCE lightweight, low latency block cipher](https://eprint.iacr.org/2012/529.pdf).
+The core instantiate 32 of these S-boxes.

+### Implementation results
+#### Xilinx Artix-7
+Tool: ISE 14.7

+Device: xc7a200t

+Package: fbg676

+Speed: -3

+Number of Slice Registers: 256

+Number of Slice LUTs: 742

+Number of Slices: 378

+Max clock frequency: 213 MHz